-Summary of the safety profileThe safety of XGEVA was evaluated in:• 5,931 patients with advanced malignancies involving bone and is derived from active-controlled, clinical trials examining the efficacy and safety of XGEVA versus zoledronic acid in preventing the occurrence of skeletal related events. • 523 patients with giant cell tumour of bone in single-arm, clinical trials examining the efficacy and safety of XGEVA.
+Summary of the safety profileThe safety of XGEVA was evaluated in:5,931 patients with advanced malignancies involving bone and is derived from active-controlled, clinical trials examining the efficacy and safety of XGEVA versus zoledronic acid in preventing the occurrence of skeletal related events. • 523 patients with giant cell tumour of bone in single-arm, clinical trials examining the efficacy and safety of XGEVA.
 The adverse reactions identified in these clinical trials and from post-marketing experience are presented in table 1.

 Table 1 Adverse reactions reported in patients with advanced malignancies involving bone or with giant cell tumour of bone

 |Gastrointestinal disorders||Very common||Diarrhoea|

 |Skin and subcutaneous tissues disorders||Common||Hyperhidrosis|